 During 2009, on Sci-Fi TV, Stargate SG-1 (starring Colonel Samantha Carter) was broadcast just before Eureka (starring Sheriff Jack Carter).
 When the Voice Over announced the next episode, that Carter faced some Sci-Fi adventure, you couldn't tell which program was being announced.

-McKinley is a high school plagued by Death in the third Final Destination movie (the fourth reveals that it's the name of the town the school is in) and the high school Glee takes place in.
+McKinley is a high school plagued by Death in Final Destination 3 (the fourth reveals that it's the name of the town the school is in) and the high school Glee takes place in.
 So, if you see someone dying in a freak accident while singing a pop song, you'll know who to blame for that.

 The Late Show hosted by David Letterman or the movie The Late Show.
 Don't confuse the latter with The Late Shift, a movie about how Letterman eventually got the former.